Fall Free Admission Days at Chicago Museums and Zoos

-Do you love visiting Chicago museums?
-Do you love visiting Chicago museums for FREE?
+Do you love visiting Chicago museums and zoos?
+Do you love visiting Chicago museums and zoos for FREE?

-We’ve put together a list of special days when Chicago museums offer free admission this fall, for kids and/or adults.
-This list includes family favorites we know you love to visit in Chicago, with free days between September through the end of December.
+We’ve put together a list of special days when Chicago museums and zoos offer free admission this fall, for kids and/or adults.
+This list includes family favorites we know you love to visit in Chicago, with free days between September through the end of December (although after October the free days become scarce).
 The only thing you need to do: get there from Champaign-Urbana.

 We know that many of us are looking for a break.
 The last several months have blended together, and a getaway to the big city can be the salve some of us need.